blackedxyz/cnc-ddraw/README.md

 - Pacific General
 - Patrician 3
 - Pax Imperia
+- Pajama Sam: No Need to Hide When It's Dark Outside
+- Pajama Sam
+- Pajama Sam's Games to Play on Any Day
+- Pajama Sam 3
+- Pajama Sam(r): Life is Rough When You Lose Your Stuff(tm)
+- Pajama Sam's One-Stop Fun Shop
 - Pharaoh (Sierra - 1999)
 - Pizza Syndicate (AKA Fast Food Tycoon)
 - Populous: The Beginning